Sriwijaya Air Flight 182: Search and recovery

-Recovery

 Rescuers recovered a life vest, pieces from the aircraft's fuselage, and a destroyed wheel rim from the Boeing 737.
 Most of the wreckage was found at a depth of 17–23 m.

 On the night of 9 January, an emergency slide from the aircraft was recovered from the waters near Lancang Island, Thousand Islands.
 The scattered debris and the small pieces of the wreckage indicated a high-speed impact.
 Much more wreckage was found over the next few days.

-On 10 January, the National Transportation Safety Committee (NTSC) reported that they had located the position of the cockpit voice recorder and the flight data recorder, but after the flight data recorder was retrieved at 16:00 WIB on 12 January, it was reported that beacons on both flight recorders were dislodged in the impact and the cockpit voice recorder would need to be found without the assistance from underwater guidance signals.
+The Indonesian Navy pinpointed the exact coordinates of the crash site on 10 January, and the flight data recorder was retrieved two days later.
 The casing of the cockpit voice recorder was recovered on 15 January but the data storage module inside was missing.
-BPPT stated that the data storage module of the CVR was thought to be buried under the aircraft's wreckage.
 In the afternoon of 17 January, the CVR components and its casing, but without the data storage module, were handed over to the NTSC for further examination.
 The next day on 18 January, the search for the CVR, wreckage, and victims was extended for three more days.

 On 21 January BASARNAS announced the search for victims and aircraft debris had been halted.
-A total of 122 pieces of debris had been recovered from the crash site, including one of the aircraft engines' turbines.
-As of 10 February, the search for the data storage module of the CVR was ongoing.
+A total of 122 pieces of debris had been recovered from the crash site, including one of the engine turbines.
+The search for the data storage module of the CVR continued until it was dredged up from the seabed on 30 March.